 Prescription drug and alcohol abuse is more prevalent in the military.

-The United States military is no stranger to substance abuse; in fact, it runs rampant throughout our history.
-One of the bloodiest wars in American history was that of the Civil War (1861-1865).
+The United States military is no stranger to substance abuse; in fact, it runs rampant throughout military history.
+One of the bloodiest wars in American history was the Civil War (1861-1865).
 More than one million Americans were killed and countless others were injured or developed debilitating diseases.

 Historical drug use in the military timeline: